 Quality Control Approval.
 Where it begins, with the supply of raw materials.
 A Tire manufacturer will be very careful and seek out the company suppliers who have test procedures in place, which will validate detailed certification composition and properties of the Raw Materials, used in the building of the Tires.

 During the batch mixing process, rubber samples are drawn for testing, to confirm that all the different properties such as Tensile, Strength, and Density are qualified.
 Each Tire assembler is responsible for the correct usage of components.

-Still, another test #3 would be to spin the Tire rapidly then pressing the Tire down on to a metal drum to test mileage life of the Tire and of course other performance characteristics that could rear its head and possible other Tire defect conditions before being presented to the Motoring Public
+Still, another test #3 would be to spin the Tire rapidly and then press the Tire down onto a metal drum to test the mileage life of the Tire and of course, other performance characteristics that could rear their head and possible other Tire defects conditions before being presented to the Motoring Public

-That Rubber Tread that grounds us all to the terrain we travel on is a safety concern that we all put a lot of trust into.
-We are only as safe as the Tires that Meets and Greets the Road with unconditional safety and peace of mind driving.
+That Rubber Tread that grounds us all on the terrain we travel on is a safety concern that we all put a lot of trust into.
+We are only as safe as the Tires that Meet and Greets the Road with unconditional safety and peace of mind driving.